5 Steps for a Successful Cabling Project

 If your project doesn’t need an architect, ask your landlord if they have any floor plans for your new space or sketch-out your new offices for a rough idea of where everything will be.

-Number all of the rooms and be sure to indicate where the Server Room is and the location of the Riser Closet for your connectivity to the Internet and phone services in the "street" through your building's demarcation room.
-The floorplan will become your central repository for all connectivity pertaining to your telephone and computer networks.
+Number all of the rooms and be sure to indicate where the Server or LAN Room is and the location of the Riser Closet for your connectivity to the Internet and phone services in the "street" through your building's demarcation room.
+The floorplan will become your central repository for all of the connectivity pertaining to your telephone and computer networks.

 Determine Your Network Needs.